grisuno/LazyOwn/COMMANDS.md

 This function interacts with the DACL editor to modify access control lists in an Active Directory environment.
-It allows the user to select a specific user from the list or execute the command for all users. install impacket suit to get this script in the examples
+It allows the user to select a specific user from the list or execute the command for all users.
+Install impacket suit to get this script in the examples
 Args:
     line (str): The organizational unit (OU) in the format 'OU=EXAMPLE,DC=DOMAIN,DC=EXT'.
 If not provided, the user is prompted to enter it.